Achieving Zero Carbon

 How to Reduce your Carbon Emissions

 Alternative sources of energy can lead to large CO2 savings.
-Biomass boilers, biogas from organic waste, biogas certificates, CHP biomass or biogas and CHP from organic waste all produce less carbon that traditional sources.
+Biomass boilers, biogas from organic waste, biogas certificates, CHP biomass or biogas and CHP from organic waste all produce less carbon than traditional sources.
 While power purchase agreements and renewable energy certificates ensure that you know where your energy is coming from, allowing you to choose low – Zero Carbon options.

 Improving your energy efficiency can have a dramatic impact on the amount of energy you consume and therefore the amount of carbon generated through energy consumption.
 While solar PV on site, thermal solar and CHP from natural gas will all allow a business to make significant CO2 savings.